 If you’re planning a trip to our neck of Vermont’s woods this weekend, you’re in luck.
-Besides the opportunity to stay at the October Country Inn (check us out), you’ll have the truly unique opportunity to wander around a Vermont farm that is festooned with interesting and unusual outdoor sculpture is at hand–Woodstock’s Sculpture Fest 2012.
-This year Sculpture Fest will be a two exhibition event.
+Besides the opportunity to stay at the October Country Inn, you’ll have the truly unique opportunity to wander around a Vermont farm that is festooned with interesting and unusual outdoor sculpture is at hand–Woodstock Sculpture Fest 2012.
+This year Woodstock Sculpture Fest will be a two exhibition event.
 On Saturday, July 28, from 4 p.m. to 7 p.m., the opening event, “Poetry on the Land” will be held at King Farm, with a special viewing of Bonnie Gale’s “Living Willow” installed on the adjoining Prosper Road site.
-On Saturday, September 1, Sculputre Fest’s second stage, themed “Living Art,” will be held at the Prosper Road venue.
+The Prosper Road venue hosts Sculputre Fest’s second stage, themed “Living Art.”

 The King Farm, site of Sculpture Fest’s July event, is an exceptional example of a 19th-century Vermont hill farm that still has most of its original buildings intact.
-The property includes 154 acres of farm and forest land bordered by the Marsh-Billings-Rockefeller Historic National Park, and located close to the October Country Inn.
-The King Farm was a bequest to the Vermont Land Trust from Francisca King Thomas in 1986.
-In order to ensure that this property is properly maintained in the spirit of preserving the land for ongoing public enjoyment, the farm is in the process of being incorporated into the M-B-R National Park.
+The property includes 154 acres of farm and forest land.
+It borders the Marsh-Billings-Rockefeller Historic National Park.
+It’s also close to the October Country Inn.
+The King Farm was a bequest to the Vermont Land Trust.
+Francisca King Thomas donated the land in 1986.
+The farm is in the process of being incorporated into the M-B-R National Park.
+This ensures that this property is properly maintained.
+It also ensures that the land is preserved for ongoing public enjoyment.

 Woodstockm Sculpture Fest 2012 will host the works of more than 20 local artists.
 The works range from forged steel, sound installations, ceramic sculpture, welded sculpture, mixed media three dimensional work, mosaic, wood sculpture, transformed found objects, and more.
 A workshop by John Bieling is planned.